5 surprising ODI defeats for India against weaker opponents

 However, this does not imply that the Indians haven't had their share of lows in the ODI format.
 While they have lost quite a lot of matches against other teams of the same stature as them, there have been some infamous occasions when India ended up succumbing to weaker opposition teams.

-Let's take a look at some of India's embarrassing defeats against lesser teams:
+Let's take a look at some of India's surprising defeats against lesser teams:

 5. Losing to Sri Lanka at Old Trafford in the 1979 World Cup